jalagari/aem-boilerplate-frescopa/README.md

-# WIP: Crosswalk + Adobe Commerce Boilerplate
+# Crosswalk + Adobe Commerce Boilerplate
 This project boilerplate is for AEM Authoring with Edge Delivery Services (aka Crosswalk) projects that integrate with Adobe Commerce.

 ## Documentation